Written byVain Rowe

 Case 2: "Convert to APFS" option is available for Mac OS Extended (Journaled) volumes

 Until now, Apple only supports converting Mac OS Extended to APFS, i.e. converting HFS+ to APFS.
-If your drive is formatted with other file systems, the "Convert to APFS" option will be greyed out or not available.
+If your drive is formatted with other file systems, such as NTFS, FAT, and exFAT, there is no Convert to APFS option or APFS format option on Mac is not available.

-Case 3: "Convert to APFS" option is available for MBR drive
+Case 3: Convert to APFS is available for GPT drives

-HFS+ can exist on both MBR and GPT drives, but APFS is only on GPT.
-If you have a MBR drive and want to convert to APFS, you will have no choice but to reformat MRB drive to GPT drive and then convert the volumes to APFS.
+Solution: Under this circumstance, you will have no choice but to reformat the MRB drive to a GPT drive and then convert the volumes of the external drive to APFS.

-Case 4: "Convert to APFS" option is available for an unmounted volume
+Case 4: Convert to APFS is available for mounted volumes

 Solution 1: Reformat your drive to APFS